jannicz/ng-svg-icon-sprite/README.md

 - `width` *optional* - width of the svg in any length unit, i.e. `32px`, `50%`, `auto` etc., default is `100%`
 - `height` *optional* - the height of the svg in any length unit, if undefined height will equal the width
 - `classes` *optional* - class name for this icon, default is `icon`
-- `viewBox` *optional* - define lengths and coordinates in order to scale to fit the total space available (can be used if `viewBox` is missing)
+- `viewBox` *optional* - define lengths and coordinates in order to scale to fit the total space available (to be used if the viewBox of the SVG is missing)
 - `preserveAspectRatio` *optional* - manipulate the aspect ratio, only in combination with `viewBox` (see SVG standard for details)

 ## Styling